ashleywaudbydev/google-clone/README.md

 # My process

-HTML - i built out the basics of the project using html elements
+HTML - I built out the basics of the project using html elements

 CSS - I used css to style my project and to set up tha active classes that i made through javascript

 JAVASCRIPT - I used to provide all the functionalit to the project for instence the dark and light switch and the search functions.

-# What i learned
+# What I learned
 I learned what goes into dark and light mode swuitches and how to use the window.location method.